vyaspranjal33/ui-components/README.md

 For many components, it's useful for testing to have attributes that make them easy to query for and select.

 For this, use `attributes={{'data-test':"some-test-id}}"` as an attribute that describes the component.
-If it's possible, you can and should the props passed in to create a unique identifier.
+If it's possible, you can and should name the props passed in to create a unique identifier.

 ### What are these Stateful Components?

 State is hard and all of the UI components should be purely presentational.
 But, that makes them hard to test out in Storybook.
-The stateful components (e.g. `StatefulTextInput`) are solely for working with Storybook and are not supported or endorsed in anyway.
+The stateful components (e.g. `StatefulTextInput`) are solely for working with Storybook and are not supported or endorsed in any way.
 Think of them as a private API.
 They can be removed at any time.
 You've been warned.

 # Semver Versioning

 When making a pull request, make sure the title has a [semver](https://semver.org/) bump level defined (**#major**, **#minor**, or **#patch**).

 Semver bumps are used to know when to update the [@sendgrid/ui-components npm package](https://www.npmjs.com/package/@sendgrid/ui-components).
-Patch and minor changes will be updated automatically, but major changes will update if you update your npm package version manually.
+Patches and minor changes will be updated automatically, but major changes will update if you update your npm package version manually.

 More information: https://semver.org/